+code FI131KWL

-code FI131KWL objectives This course will help you develop the following: articulate knowledge about central problems in epistemology and philosophy of science. familiarity with contemporary discussions about applied epistemology. familiarity with the most important concepts and theories in philosophy of science, ability to extract philosophical arguments from texts and assess them critically. ability to formulate philosophical arguments concisely in written format. skills to engage in constructive and respectful philosophical discussions. contents The course consists of two parts: Epistemology: Epistemologists are concerned with questions such as: What is knowledge?
+This course will help you develop the following:

+- articulate knowledge about central problems in epistemology and philosophy of science. - familiarity with contemporary discussions about applied epistemology. - familiarity with the most important concepts and theories in philosophy of science, - ability to extract philosophical arguments from texts and assess them critically. - ability to formulate philosophical arguments concisely in written format. - skills to engage in constructive and respectful philosophical discussions.

+The course consists of two parts:

+Epistemology: Epistemologists are concerned with questions such as: What is knowledge?
 What is the difference between knowledge and opinion?
 How do we acquire knowledge?
 How can we transmit knowledge to others?
 What are the limits of knowledge?
 In this class, we will study classic answers to these questions (going all the way back to ancient Greece) and their application to recent controversies in public discussions (e.g., epistemic injustice and fake news.).
-Philosophy of Science: In the second part of this course, we turn to a

 Philosophy of Science: In the second part of this course, we turn to a closely related field, the philosophy of science.
 We focus on topics such as: How is scientific knowledge justified?
-What are scientific
+What are scientific revolutions?

-revolutions?
 What is the difference between science and pseudoscience?
 What is the nature of scientific explanation?
 We will also discuss how a good understanding of the philosophy of science is necessary for critically considering the role of science in society.

 coördinator dr C.F.
 Romero

 lecturer dr M.I.
 Eronen, dr C.F.
 Romero

-programme Ba Philosophy

-phase Propedeuse

-period Semester II b
+programmephaseperiodBa PhilosophyPropedeuseSemester II b

-credits 7.5 EC

-literature Jennifer Nagel, Knowledge: a very short introduction.
+• Jennifer Nagel, Knowledge: a very short introduction.

-Samir Okasha, Philosophy of Science: A very short introduction
+• Samir Okasha, Philosophy of Science: A very short introduction assessment Weekly Assignments, 2 exams code FI202KWL2 objectives Students gain knowledge of central topics in epistemology and philosophy of science.

-language English

-format Lecture and Seminar

-assessment Weekly Assignments, 2 exams

-remarks All first year courses have weekly practicals that serve to improve the academic skil the lectures and succesful participation is required in order to complete the course.
+All first year courses have weekly practicals that serve to improve the academic ski the lectures and successful participation is required in order to complete the course.